epfl-si/ansible-collection-rhel/roles/firewalld/README.md

 ### Add interfaces to a zone

 This is similar to adding a source.
+Only add an interface to a single zone.
+If you add it many times, the last zone listed will win.

 ```yaml
 firewalld_zone: